NateEag/how-i-code/content/fundamentals.rst

 regardless of environment or tools.
 These are the essential skills in writing software, the ones you should spend years mastering and refining:

-..
-TODO Clarify 'Not writing code' in its essay.
-Used to be 'Solving problems with existing tools'.
-The point is that most problems can be solved without writing much code, by looking for and knowing existing tools.

 * `Caring for users`_
 * `Understanding problems deeply`_
 * Listening